monyroth07/monyroth07.github.io/index.md

 Currently, I am working on my self-portfolio and conducting research in Artificial Intelligence (AI) and Machine Learning (ML).
 I graduated from in __Institute of Technology of Cambodia__.
-The manuscript of my Engineering research can be found [here](https://monyroth07.github.io/assets/Keo_vonmonyroth_thesis.pdf)
+The manuscript of my engineering research can be found [here](https://monyroth07.github.io/assets/Keo_vonmonyroth_thesis.pdf)

 # Education: